 Manuel Antonio National Park

-Manuel Antonio is the smallest national park in Costa Rica but also one of the more popular ones.
-With beautiful white beaches and rocky headlands, backed by tropical rainforest, mangroves and estuaries, it is easy to see why.
-Among this varied landscape are typical Costa Rican animals like sloths, agoutis, monkeys and iguanas.
-It has a well-developed trail system to facilitate independent exploration, but knowledgeable local guides are also available at the park entrance.
-Picnic areas are situated along the coastal trails, and from cliff top lookouts visitors can admire the stunning coastal views.
-Quepos is the nearest town to the park, a pleasant and friendly place, and it is also the sport-fishing centre in the region.
+Manuel Antonio is the smallest national park in Costa Rica but also one of the more popular because of its beautiful white beaches, rocky headlands, and tropical rainforest.
+Among this varied landscape are typical Costa Rican animals like sloths, agoutis, monkeys, and iguanas.
+It has a well-developed trail system solo explorers, but knowledgeable local guides are also available at the park entrance.
+Picnic areas are situated along the coastal trails, and can admire the views from clifftop lookouts.
+Friendly Quepos is the nearest town to the park and is also the sport-fishing centre in the region.
 Sailfish and marlin are the sought after deep-sea prizes.
-Apart from fishing, there are zip line tours of the jungle canopy in Manuel Antonio which are thrilling and fun and there is even a surf school located in the park.
+Apart from fishing, there are zip line tours of the jungle canopy which are thrilling and fun and there is even a surf school located in the park.
 There are also a few spas located on the outskirts for those who want some pampering after an active day in the jungle.